 Research reports frequently omit important information.
 The general requirements listed in the next section relate to reporting essential elements for all study designs.
 Authors are encouraged in addition to consult reporting guidelines relevant to their specific research design.
 For reports of randomized controlled trials authors should refer to the CONSORT statement.
 This guideline provides a set of recommendations comprising a list of items to report and a patient flow diagram.
-Reporting guidelines have also been developed for a number of other study designs that some journals may ask authors to follow.
-Some of these reporting guidelines can also be found at www.consort-statement.org.
+Reporting guidelines have also been developed for a number of other study designs that some journals may ask authors to follow (see Table: Reporting Guidelines).
 Authors should consult the information for authors of the journal they have chosen.